brunorijsman/dske-python/docs/protocol-guide.md

 ## Pool ownership

-So far, we have seen several scenarios where a node allocates a key from a local PSRD pool and uses that key to encrypt a key share or to sign a DSKE message.
+So far, we have seen several scenarios where a node (i.e. a client or a hub) allocates a key from a local PSRD pool and uses that key to encrypt a key share or to sign a DSKE message.
 The node then sends meta-data about the allocated key to a peer node.
-This allows the peer node to use the received key meta-data to retrieve the same key from its local PSRD pool and decrypt the key share or to validate the signature.
+This allows the peer node to use the received key meta-data to retrieve the same key from its local PSRD pool and use that key to decrypt the key share or to validate the signature.

 Sometimes the node who allocates the key and sends the meta-data is a client and other times it is a hub.